 Our boys love Community Pool, and we’re there often during the summer.
 Historically, the pool closes for the season on the second Sunday in August.
 I’ve always wished that it would stay open for the duration of August, and into Labor Day weekend.
 These are often the hottest days of the summer, and most families are back from vacation.

 In April, during our budget deliberations, I developed a proposal to fund an extended season for the pool.
 The Mayor was receptive and we agreed to include a slight ($5) raise in the pool tag prices to help offset the cost.
 At the May 9th Council meeting, I formally presented and motioned this proposal, and it passed unanimously.

-As of this writing (late August), the extended season has been a success, and has generated even more interest in the pool, as evidenced by the increase in pool tag sales.
+Ultimately, the extended season was a success and has generated even more interest in the pool, as evidenced by the increase in pool tag sales.

 Worked with Police to establish safe zone for online transactions

 The Second Time Around Wallingford Facebook page is a great forum for buying and selling all sorts of things, from used toys, clothes to furniture.
 Similar forums exist in communities across the state.
 Several residents (including my wife!) told me that they wished there was a designated, police monitored place for people to meet and make exchanges.
 I brought this issue to Chief Wright, and based on a similar arrangement in West Hartford, the Chief designated the parking lot of the Police Station as a “safe zone” for online exchanges.

 “Chris Shortell…was the only Councilor with a fairly concrete plan for a zero mill rate increase.” –Citizen Mike Show, May 25, 2016

 This video clip is from the end of the 2016 budget season.
 I’m including it because it illustrates the type of Councilor I’ve been – willing to compromise and also willing to take on “sacred cow” items like the BOE budget or the General Fund surplus.